-At the pub (one of the businesses I grow at) this year I’m growing four 12 metre rows, sown every two weeks.
-The variety is ‘Shiraz‘ and grown as a Mangetout.
+At the pub, (one of the businesses I garden for) I’m growing four 12 metre rows this year, with a new row sown every two weeks.
+The variety is Pea ‘Shiraz‘ which I’m growing as a mangetout.
 The plants have colourful flowers and stunning purple pods.
 I find they have a slightly more earthy taste to them which I really like.
 Working with the chefs we’ve found that if you stir fry them very briefly they hold their colour and keep their crispness!

-You can sow them in pots, tubs or gutters but I’ve always sown direct and I’m yet to have a failed crop.
+While you can sow peas in pots, tubs or gutters, I’ve always sown directly into the ground and I’m yet to have a failed crop.

-Spread them along the length of your desired row, no need to be too precise or stingy with the coverage as they won’t struggle being so close.
-Cover them all with a layer of soil and a sprinkle of water if the weathers dry!
+Spread them along the length of your desired row – there’s no need to be too precise or stingy with the coverage as they won’t struggle being so close.
+Cover with a layer of soil and a sprinkle of water if the weather’s dry!

-I also cover the ground with a homemade chicken mesh cover but you can get proper cloche hoops/kits for small rows.
+To stop your not-so-friendly pigeons indulging in fresh pea shoots, I also cover the ground with a homemade chicken mesh cover but you can also buy proper cloche hoops/kits for small rows.

-Once the peas have reached around 15cm I set up a 4/5ft post and netting support frame.
-This is perfect for long rows but for small rows you can use string, twine, hazel and sycamore…. basically anything they can grab hold of!
+Once the peas have reached around 15cm (6”) I set up a 4/5ft post and netting support frame.
+This is perfect for long rows but for small rows you can use string, twine, hazel and sycamore – basically anything they can grab hold of.